Dillweed Namespace Project · Dillweed Anthill™ Observability Plane · Founding Phase

 Each signal class defines severity thresholds that trigger escalation from INFORMATIONAL through CRITICAL.
 Threshold values are operational parameters maintained by the DNSO and subject to adjustment as the namespace ecosystem matures.
 This specification defines the escalation structure; the DNSO Operations Charter governs response obligations at each severity level.

-- INFORMATIONAL — logged to the immutable operational log; no immediate action required; visible to Participant Council in periodic reporting
+• INFORMATIONAL — logged to the immutable operational log; no immediate action required; visible to Participant Council in periodic reporting

-- ADVISORY — logged and queued for DNSO review within 72 hours; no immediate action required but pattern monitoring is elevated
+• ADVISORY — logged and queued for DNSO review within 72 hours; no immediate action required but pattern monitoring is elevated

-- WARNING — logged and escalated to DNSO steward within 24 hours; response protocol initiated; affected parties notified if applicable
+• WARNING — logged and escalated to DNSO steward within 24 hours; response protocol initiated; affected parties notified if applicable

-- CRITICAL — logged and escalated to DNSO steward immediately; emergency revocation or suspension authority may be invoked per Operations Charter §6.3
+• CRITICAL — logged and escalated to DNSO steward immediately; emergency revocation or suspension authority may be invoked per Operations Charter §6.3

-All Anthill signal records, aggregation results, threshold breach events, and DNSO response actions are written to the immutable operational log defined in the DNSO Operations Charter §9.1.
+All Anthill signal records, aggregation results, threshold breach events, and DNSO response actions MUST be written to the immutable operational log defined in the DNSO Operations Charter §9.1.
 No signal record may be deleted, overwritten, or suppressed after initial write.
 This immutability requirement is foundational to the auditability of DNSO stewardship behavior.

 Cross-Signal Correlation